an article by Neil MacQueen

 I will continue to explore possibilities.

-Recently, Presbyterian Outlook magazine asked me to find and write about some Bible apps for iPad and Android tablets.
-Here’s a summary of the article.
+Presbyterian Outlook, my denomination’s magazine, asked me to find and write about some Bible apps for iPad and Android tablets.
+Here’s the article.
+I’ve since updated the app listing.

 Children’s Bible Apps for Tablets, iPads, and Smartphones